-As we enter the last couple months of the year, and before many people start preparing for the busyness of the holiday season—including decorating, cooking and baking, buying gifts—adding “buy a new car” to your to-do list may seem like a hassle.
+We’re entering the last few months of the year, and with the holiday season on the horizon, adding “buy a new car” to your to-do list may seem like a tall order.
 But in fact, car shopping at the end of the year could be worth your while.

 Most auto dealers have end-of-the-month and end-of-the-quarter quotas to meet.
-So shopping toward the end of those periods—like late in November or December—often means they’re more willing to deal.
+So shopping toward the end of those periods—like late in November or December—often means they’re more willing to make a deal.

-In addition, dealers generally have annual sales goals.
+Beyond that, dealers generally have annual sales goals as well.
 Meeting their goal by the end of the year can have an impact on potential year-end bonuses, plus influence how much inventory dealers will receive from the vehicle manufacturer the following year.
 So, they may be even more driven to cut prices in order to move cars off the lot late in the year.
-In fact, dealers tend to offer the deepest discounts—averaging 7.7 percent off the manufacturer’s suggested retail price—in December.*
+In fact, dealers tend to offer the deepest discounts—averaging 7.7 percent off the manufacturer’s suggested retail price—in December.
+On top of that, dealers are also looking to move excess inventory and discontinued models—factors that can contribute even more to the likelihood of scoring a great deal.

-If the dealer has already given its best price, you could always request they throw in floor mats, side-door molding or other extras at no cost.
+- Request some freebies.
+If the dealer has already given its best price, you can ask if they would throw in floor mats, side-door molding or other extras at no cost.
 It doesn’t hurt to ask!

-Getting pre-qualified for a Navy Federal new car loan can help make new car buying easier, especially since life can get busy at the end of the year.
-It’s quick and easy for members to apply online, or call us anytime at 1 888-842-6328.
+Getting prequalified for a Navy Federal new car loan can help make new car buying easier.
+It’s quick and easy for members to apply online or through our mobile app,* or call us anytime at 1- 888-842-6328.